tannywaaa/CMPS12A/README.md

 # CMPS12A
-Introduction to Programming (Accelerated) with Patrick Tantalo/ Winter 2016
+UCSC- Introduction to Programming (Accelerated) with Patrick Tantalo/ Winter 2016